priyadarshi/Applozic-Chat-SDK-Documentation/PLATFORM-DOC.md

 Setting for enable/disable default messages creation for the group.
 This will also helpful for altering the default message template for the group.

-Note: If the messsage is sent as blank, the no notification message is sent.
+Note: If the template is sent as blank, the no notification message is sent.

 **Update metadata of the group as the following property keys**: